 The Orchestrator is the central component in the MEDINA framework, and as such it is responsible for launching and stopping components in the MEDINA Evidence Management Tools, as well as forwarding data to other components.
 The Orchestrator receives evidence and assessment results from the Security Assessment and stores them.
-The Orchestrator furthermore posts (checksums of) the assessment result to the MEDINA Evidence Trustworthiness Management System, and forwards assessment results to the Continuous Certification Evaluation for evaluating them.
+In addition, it posts (checksums of) evidence and assessment results to the MEDINA Evidence Trustworthiness Management System, and also forwards assessment results to the Continuous Certification Evaluation for evaluating them3.